igvteam/igv-webapp/README.md

 	* a **simple list** of track names (default),
 	* or, an **annotated table of tracks**, defined inline in the JSON or in a separate file.

-**Simple list of track names.** The example below defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
+**1. Simple list of track names.** The example below defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
 The details of the track are defined by a track configuration object as documented in the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Tracks-2.0).

 ```json
 {